oit-ipbl/final_competition/README.md

 5. Can't land twice in the same city
 6. Landing inside the area (0 points if out of area)
 7. No need to return to the starting point
-8. The location of each city will be changed after all teams have executed
+8. In the next lap, change the location of the city

 ## Points
 - Red city is 1 points